 A form commonly used in conjunction with individual retirement account (IRA) activity is Internal Revenue Service (IRS) Form 8606, Nondeductible IRAs.
-An individual is responsible for filing Form 8606 each year:
+An individual is responsible for filing Form 8606 each year that:

-- A distribution from any traditional, simplified employee pension (SEP), or Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA is taken if that individual owns an IRA that contains non-deductible contributions or other basis (e.g., after-tax assets rolled over from an employer plan)
+- A distribution from any traditional, simplified employee pension (SEP), or Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA is taken, and that individual owns (or is the beneficiary of) an IRA that contains nondeductible contributions or other basis (e.g., after-tax assets rolled over from an employer plan)

 - A traditional, SEP, or SIMPLE IRA-to-Roth IRA conversion is completed, or